jacksund/simmate/tutorials/01_Installation.md

 conda install -c conda-forge -n my_env python=3.8
 ```

 Say yes when the installation asks for confirmation.
-Next, we want switch to using this new environment.
+Next, switch to this new environment.
 To do that we use...

 ```
 conda activate my_env